FAQs

 Q: Do I need to homeschool my child to enroll in the Early Childhood program (ages 3–5)?

-A: No. Families do not need to be homeschooling to participate in our Early Childhood Development program.
+A: No. Families do not need to be homeschooling to participate in our Early Childhood Foundations program.
 This program is open to families seeking a Montessori-based early learning environment that supports independence, early academics, and social development in a structured, small-group setting.
 It can be used as a standalone program or as part of a broader homeschool plan if families choose.

 Q: Does my child need prior Russian experience?